waltervas10/waltervas10/README.md

 #### 📊 Aspiring Data Analyst with a passion for insights and storytelling through data

-#### 🛠️ Building expertise in Python, SQL, Tableau, Power Query, PowerBI, and Excel
+#### 🛠️ Building expertise in Python, SQL, Tableau, PowerBI, and Excel

 ## 🌟 About Me